hadamoi/spinner/README.md

 # 🌀 Spinner
-Tap Rotate to rotate the arrow. </br>
+Tap START to rotate the arrow. </br>
 Reset allows you to start over.

 #### ✔️ Things to remember